wkarny/cvt_proj/README.md

 How to run:
 -----------

-To run 'gRPC + GSON' :
+To run 'gRPC + JSON' :

 ```bash
 $ cd kvstore